alaarammu/candlestick-chart/README.md

                       // RUN LOCALLY INSTRUCTIONS \\

     - This project is shared as a github repository.
 URL: https://github.com/alaarammu/candlestick-chart
     - To run the project locally, please pull the code from my github and onto VSCode or any other code editor.
-In my experience, vercel has rendered the order book data in real time, however, this may be different on another device, depending on whether I would also need to deploy the backend.
     - Please also pull the code on github from the candlestick-chart-api repository.
     - To run the NEXT.js frontend:
                 - npm run dev